yehorderehus/ArUco-Marker-Tool/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 This project is intended for demonstration purposes, but in case of right ideas, it may be extended to a full-fledged application.

 ### License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/yehorderehus/ArUco-Marker-Tool/blob/main/LICENSE) file for details (pretty default)
+This project is licensed under the MIT License (pretty default)